grisov/quickDictionary/readme.md

 ## Brief reference information
 To listen to short help, switch to add-on control mode with NVDA+Y, then press H. You will hear a message with a list of all available keyboard commands and add-on features.

+## Contributions
+We are very grateful to everyone who made the effort to develop, translate and maintain this add-on:
+* Cagri Dogan - Turkish translation;

+Several good solutions from other ingenious developments were used in the Quick Dictionary add-on.
+Thanks to the authors of the following add-ons:
+* Instant Translate - Alexy Sadovoy, Beqa Gozalishvili, Mesar Hameed, Alberto Buffolino and other NVDA contributors.

 ## Change log

 ### Version 1.1
+* Turkish translation added thanks to Cagri Dogan;
-* changed some add-ons keyboard shortcuts which conflicted with other add-ons;
+* changed some keyboard shortcuts which conflicted with other add-ons;
-* removed some keyboard shortcuts and gave to user opportunity to setup them yourself;
 * changed the description of the main add-on features;
 * updated help and translation of the add-on;
+* removed some keyboard shortcuts and gave to user opportunity to setup them yourself;
 * Fixed error in Ukrainian translation (thanks to Volodymyr Perig);
 * added russian translation.